otigges/ms365-admin-scripts/README.md

 `$members = .\Fetch-GroupMembers.ps1 -group $group`

 The members of this group are bound to variable `$members`.
-You can inspect them in PowerSehll by just typing:
+You can inspect them in PowerShell by just typing:

 `$members`